riazvm/jetstackdemos/README.md

  > oc apply -f ./openshift/routes/

- Chek if the route and the ingress is created
+ Check if the route and the ingress is created

  > oc get routes -n tea
  >